open-telemetry/oteps/text/0000-otlp-over-messaging-systems.md

 also implement a language specific exporter.

 For log data, implementors of a receiver are encouraged to also support receiving raw data from a topic.
-This enables scenarios were non-OpenTelemetry log producers can produce a stream of logs, either structured or unstructured, on that topic and the receiver wraps the log data in a configurable resource.
+This enables scenarios where non-OpenTelemetry log producers can produce a stream of logs, either structured or unstructured, on that topic and the receiver wraps the log data in a configurable resource.